fmtr/fmtr.tools/README.md

   - Extras: None
 - `tools.openai`: Utilities for interacting with the OpenAI API, simple text-to-text output, etc.
   - Extras: `openai.api`
-- `tools.Path`: Enhanced `pathlib.Path` object with additional functionality for Windows-to-Unix path conversion, reading/writing JSON and YAML files, and convenient directory creation with parent directories.
-Includes methods for obtaining paths to modules and temporary directories.
+- `tools.Path`: Enhanced
+  `pathlib.Path` object with additional functionality for Windows-to-Unix path conversion in WSL environments, reading/writing JSON and YAML files with proper encoding.
+    - Extras: None
+-
+`tools.PackagePaths` class for managing canonical package paths, like settings files, artifact directories, version files.
   - Extras: None
 - `tools.platform`: Detecting if host is WSL, Docker etc.
     - Extras: None
 - `tools.ContextProcess`: Manages a function running in a separate process using a context manager.
 Provides methods to start, stop, and restart the process, with configurable restart delays.
 Useful for ensuring clean process management and automatic stopping when the context manager exits.